 In her autobiography Dark Lady of the Silents, the actress observed –– “I’m the only person, let alone the lead, who appeared in all three (of the American screen’s most important early epics): The Birth of a Nation, Intolerance and The Honor System.”
 Though Cooper wasn’t really the lead in any of these movies, given such blanket exposure it’s unlikely that her supporting appearances would have gone unnoticed.
 Three times being the charm, her accumulated trio of high-profile roles should have added up to a golden statue.
 Now lost, The Honor System, a social problem picture about the inhumane living conditions of inmates in a Southwestern penal colony, was apparently a forerunner of prison reform melodramas like I Am a Fugitive from a Chain Gang.
 And as directed by Cooper’s husband at the time Raoul Walsh, a former D.W.
 Griffith protégé, it was likely inspired by the modern story of Intolerance, which had weighed the unbalanced scales of America’s judicial system.

 Comparing The Honor System favorably to the epics she had starred in for Griffith, Cooper described it as “one of the great movies of the period…Reviewers of the day raved about it, saying it made film history.
 It also made money.”
 So much so in fact that she has the temerity to claim “If there had been any award for best picture of the year in 1917, the year it was released, The Honor System would certainly have won it.”
 It was Intolerance however, 1916-17’s true best picture that actually contained Cooper’s finest work.
-But because Griffith’s film was a box-office disappointment that didn’t draw well outside metropolitan centers, few were privileged to witness one of the most grippingly dramatic turns of the teens.
+But because Griffith’s quartet was a box-office disappointment that didn’t draw well outside metropolitan centers, few were privileged to witness one of the most gripping dramatic turns of the teens.
 As a result, the silent actress’ superlative performance has never received the full-throated accolade due it, despite the picture having played repeatedly for more than a century since.

 Cooper is A Friendless One in the Modern Story, victim of a mill town strike violently put down by the ironfisted owner, Jenkins (Sam de Grasse).
 Along with The Boy (Robert Harron), who always treated her kindly, and the innocent little Dear One (Mae Marsh), she’s forced to relocate to a neighboring big city, where she falls under the corrupting influence of The Musketeer of the Slums (Walter Long), becoming his mistress while The Boy joins his criminal gang.
 Leaving the racket to turn over a new leaf after marrying Dear One, The Boy is framed by his former boss as punishment.
 While serving out his term, The Musketeer moves in on his abandoned wife by promising to retrieve her baby, taken away by Jenkins funded reformers.
 With the Friendless One’s jealousy piqued, she follows The Musketeer on his latest rendezvous and while he and the recently released Boy struggle, shoots him from her unseen perch outside the window.
 When The Boy is sentenced to the gallows for the crime, she wrestles with her conscience over whether to turn herself in.
 A Kindly Cop (Tom Wilson) who has taken an interest in the case, coerces the remorseful woman to admit to the shooting and hoping to secure a stay of execution, the group races by car to head off the governor’s train.

 Acclaiming her performance, Julian Johnson noted in Photoplay, “All actresses who honestly provide for home and baby by the business of vamping and gunning, would do well to observe Miss Cooper’s expressions and gestures.”
-Although the actress was no fan of Theda Bara, who husband Walsh frequently directed, Cooper’s dark, languorous looks often led Griffith to cast her in a similarly vampish light – the exotic other woman, in contrast to the fair-haired damsels that otherwise ruled his roost.
+Although the actress was no fan of Theda Bara, who husband Walsh frequently directed, Cooper’s dark, languorous looks often led Griffith to cast her in a similarly vampish vein – the exotic other woman, in contrast to the fair-haired damsels that otherwise ruled his roost.
 A seemingly atypical Griffith heroine, Cooper represented something different to him, though in her way she must have also embodied the quintessential Old South of his imagination, since he cast her in that guise for The Birth of a Nation.
 But it’s just as likely that the director had seen her in the innumerable Kalem shorts she’d appeared in to honor the anniversary of the Civil War, and indirectly came to associate Cooper with the era.
 So much so that he had his reps hunt her down long after she’d left Biograph, to join him in California for his landmark epic.
-Cooper had been good, if too sedate, as Margaret Cameron in The Birth of a Nation, so Intolerance was a revelation of heretofore unsuspected dramatic fires and furies.
+Cooper had been good, if too sedate, as Margaret Cameron in The Birth of a Nation, so Intolerance was a revelation of banked dramatic fires and furies.

 When her Friendless One flirts with The Boy for instance, practically under the very nose of the man who now runs them both, rather than backing down, she takes violent offense at The Musketeer’s well-founded accusations, slapping him full across the face.
 Immediately dousing his rising fury before he has time to react, she twists his anger into warped sexual passion by clasping him to her in a brutal embrace that practically shrieks “kiss me, my fool!
 However Cooper’s Friendless One is nuanced in a way that far removes her from the soulless sirens Bara usually played.